thankspedia/.github/profile/README.md

   Thankspedia
 ===============
 **Kombucha.js** is developped as a part of a project called [Thankspedia][].
-Thankspedia is a project to implement the infrastracture for thankfulness, not for money; it tries to transfer not an amount of money, but an amount of thankfulness.
+Thankspedia is a project to implement an infrastracture for thankfulness, not for money; it tries to transfer not an amount of money, but an amount of thankfulness.
 For further information about Thankspedia, please refer its [website][Thankspedia].